aescobarr/mcnb-alibey/README.md

 # Ali-Bey

 > [!WARNING]
 **This repository has been archived and is no longer maintained.
-The Ali-Bey API is currently included in the dockerized version, which is actively maintained here: [alibey_docker](https://github.com/aescobarr/alibey_docker)**
+The Ali-Bey Frontend is currently included in the dockerized version, which is actively maintained here: [alibey_docker](https://github.com/aescobarr/alibey_docker)**

 Ali-Bey is a web application for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
 It allows the storage, indexing and querying of georeferenced site names, including their geometry, and supports multiple versions of the site names.
 Ali-Bey is built using [Django Python web framework](https://www.djangoproject.com/).